 A logical problem

-All languages allow syllables with a vowel as what is known as the ‘nucleus’.
-Some languages allow no syllables other than one vocalic nucleus and one consonant.
+There are similar problems with the sound structure.
+All languages allow syllables with one vowel and one consonant like key and toe, where the vowel is the nucleus.
+Some languages allow no other sorts of syllable.
 This is known as the ‘unmarked’ case, with cases of more complex structure representing progressively higher degrees of markedness.
 English, as well as allowing words like strength, with three sounds before the nucleus and three after it, also allows L as the nucleus of an unstressed syllabie in words like little.
-The child learning English, with its high level of markedness in syllable structure, has to work out that these complex sequences are sequences, and not complex consonants.